sighupio/fury-kubernetes-service-mesh/docs/development/README.md

 $ helm template installer/istio-telemetry/prometheus-operator --name istio --namespace monitoring --values sm-values.yml > rendered/istio-service-monitors.yml
 ```

-Once rendered, you will be able to fin the new `istio-serve-monitors.yml` file with some `serviceMonitor` Prometheus Operator resources.
+Once rendered, you will be able to find the new `istio-serve-monitors.yml` file with some `serviceMonitor` Prometheus Operator resources.
 This file was added to the [katalog/istio](../katalog/istio/service-monitor.yml) deployment.
 It is required by Kiali dashboard.

 ### Demos / Testing